-Now that you’ve seen and heard the demonstration of the double stop ideas in the video above, here is a detailed explanation of the elements that make these guitar licks sound so mean and aggressive:
+Now that you’ve seen and heard the demonstration of the blues guitar double stop ideas in the video above, here is a detailed explanation of the elements that make these blues guitar licks sound so mean and aggressive:

-Killer Blues Guitar Double Stops Element #1: Using different notes
+Killer Blues Guitar Double Stop Element #1: Using different notes

-The conventional blues guitar double stops (demonstrated at the start of the article) are basically an ornament of the same note.
+The conventional blues guitar double stop (demonstrated at the start of the article) is basically an ornament of the same note.
 A much cooler way to play double stops is to use different notes from the scale, like this for example:

 First you bend one of the notes on the G string and then play a different note on either the 2nd string or the 1st string, creating a double stop.
 Playing ‘different’ notes together helps to build more tension and make your double stops more aggressive.

 In the first example above, you can let the open B string ring out because that note is part of the scale.
 However, for playing in other keys you would need to mute the B string using your fretting hand index finger while you strum the G string and the high E string.
 Learn how to do this by reading this article about muting unwanted guitar string noise.

 Killer Blues Guitar Double Stop Element #2: Unexpected and prolonged dissonance